-The first thing we see that God did to address this first sin is in verse 9.
+The first thing we see that God did to address the first sin is in verse 9.
 We read that the Lord God called out to the man, “Where are you?”
 When our children mess up and are shamed by their sin we have two choices: to let them wallow or to seek them out.
 We hear a lot about giving kids “space” and sometimes that is the right thing to do.
 We even may need our own space after a particularly conflictual interaction.
 But if your child has fled to their room in shame of what they have done, you can quietly knock on the door, tell them that you know that they have messed up and are feeling bad and you are waiting to discuss it.
+Don’t let hurts on either side erect a wall between you and your child.

 Before getting to the consequences of their actions, God took inventory of the situation.
 It’s not that He didn’t already know, but by doing so, He was able to highlight the depths of the sin in their hearts evidenced by cover-up and blame.
 He asked how Adam knew he was naked and if he had disobeyed.
 Adam passed the buck and blamed Eve.
 God addressed Eve who blamed the snake.
 Sounds like a typical parental conversation with a group of kids who have broken a window.